ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 1. Define a system configuration with everything needed.
 2. Build that system using `nix-build`
-3. Copy to a remove system using `nix-copy-closure`
+3. Copy to a remote system using `nix-copy-closure`
-4. Run `switch-to-configuratio` to change the system over to the new state.
+4. Run `switch-to-configuration` to change the system over to the new state.

 . . .

-This method also gives us the flexibility to copy the closure onto a USB device and then copy onto the remote system.
+This method also gives us the flexibility to copy the closure onto a USB device and then copy that onto a remote system.

 . . .